 But, more than that, more than most things, was that there were kids who needed families to love and care for them—some for a little while, some forever.
 In my city.
 In my town.
 Kids right down the road who needed a safe place.
 And I had the ability and the desire to create that safe place.
 Someone like me, who doesn’t always feel put together or qualified for adulthood, could actually take steps to make a difference in the life of a child.

 Even more surprising (because I think deep down I already knew it was a technical possibility), I realized that my thought process on the topic had shifted; that if I decided it was no longer about me and my fears, then it was no longer about me and my fears.
 Like magic.

 It didn’t make me not scared, this realization.
 And it didn’t make everything suddenly easy.
 None of the things that had scared me were changed: It should take time.
 It could be expensive.
 Our hearts would be broken.
 I might have to say goodbye to a child I loved.

 It was all the same.
 And it was still scary.
 But deciding that being afraid didn’t make something impossible meant that there was room for possibility.
 And room for other things, too.
 Like love, and the experience of being intentionally vulnerable, and the kind of heartbreak that makes someone a parent.

 This is not to condone throwing caution to the wind or diving in without any thought to whether there is water in the pool.
 The adoption process does require research, and careful planning, and time.
 It’s okay for hearts to need time to be worked on.
 It’s good to be sure of your choices.

 But please, please—don’t be motivated by fear alone.
 Allow yourself to entertain the thought of being hurt along the way, and remember all the people who will be there for you.
 Stop being afraid of imperfection right now, because it is inevitable and, as it turns out, even wonderful.

-Let go of the fear of not being in control, and let love take its place.
+Let go of the fear of not being in control and being scared, and let love take its place.